Ulmus parvifolia 'Garden City Clone': Description

+Dawes Arboretum describes 'Garden City' as "a small, graceful, round-headed tree with outstanding bark, growing to 45 ft tall".

 Cultivation

 Laboratory tests at Kansas State University found the tree was hardy down to a temperature of -30°C (−22°F).
 The cultivar is not known to have been introduced to Europe or Australasia.

 Pests and diseases

 The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.